annedorko/highlight/README.md

 1. Open `resume/roles.yaml`
 2. Edit the values to reflect your target roles.

 This document is the root of all your generated resumes.
-There is no limit to the number of target roles you can add, as long as you follow the YAML format!
+There is no limit to the number of target roles you can add, as long as you follow the YAML format! **Every role you add will generate a new resume page targeted towards that role.**

 Every role requires: